panrg/questions/draft-trammell-panrg-questions.md

 properties to the endpoint.
 Regardless of how path property information is distributed to the endpoints, the endpoints require a method to authenticate the properties -- to determine that they originated from and pertain to the path that they purport to.
-The end goal of authentication is not necessarily to establish that a given property is actually bound to a given path, but to ensure that the information is trustworthy, that actions taken based on it will have the predicted result.

-Choices in an distribution and authentication methods will have impacts on the scalability of a path-aware architecture.
+Choices in distribution and authentication methods will have impacts on the scalability of a path-aware architecture.
 Possible dimensions in the space of distribution methods include in-band versus out-of-band, push versus pull versus publish-subscribe, and so on.
 There are temporal issues with path